Bio-Prime/documentation/docs/SpecificationsOfBioPrime.md

 * review of the repository with a use – case diagram
 * it describes the user access control
 * functional requirements of individual parts of the repository
-* zaslonske maske (prevod v angleščini) , that represent the final appearance of the repository
+* user view, that represents the final appearance of the repository

 ### Review of the repository